AppalachiaInteractive/animal_tracks/README.md

 # Animal Tracks
 A collection of graphics and images of animal tracks.
 No attribution is required, do what you like.
 I would love to see anything that you produce, though!

+*If you work for a conservation, fish, wildlife, parks, or similar service and need help using these, I'd be happy to donate my help.*

 ## Included
+- PNG files of initial track silhouette
 - SVG files of the track outline
-- PNG files of the track silhouette
+- PNG file of a high-quality silhouette
 - PNG files of *my estimation* of the track's surface details, such as displacement and surface normals.

-## Background
 These are not scans - everything is derived from reference images, so they may not line up 100% with real world tracks.
-Feel free to make pull requests if you improve or add something, or raise issues if you would like an animal added or modified.
-If you can provide the track silhouette, even better.
+Feel free to make pull requests if you can improve or add something.
+Raise issues if you would like an animal added or modified.
+If you can provide the track silhouette and dimensions, even better.
 No guarantees but I'll do what I can.
+If you want to have a crack on your own, follow the process below.

 ### Process
 Once a silhouette for a track is obtained: